napi-bindings/go-node-api/node_api/lib/macOS/README.md

-# Node-API lib for Linux
+# Node-API lib for macOS

 This folder contains the static library for `Node-API`.